Borg93/bim360appstore-xls-exporter/README.md

 ### Deploy on Heroku

-To deploy this application to Heroku, the **Callback URL** must use your .herokuapp.com address.
+To deploy this application to Heroku, the **Callback URL** & **redirect_uri** must use your .herokuapp.com address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID & Secret and the correct callback URL.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Watch [this video](https://www.youtube.com/watch?v=Oqa9O20Gj0c) on how deploy this sample to Heroku.

-## What's next?

-Your application endpoints should be implemented at [/server/app.js](/routes/app.js).
-Use the [Token](/server/token.js) module to read the Public and Internal tokens.
-Only send Public token to the front-end, use the Internal token to perform server-side operations with Autodesk APIs.

-Below is a small section of the app.js file.
-Adjust the **get** method and replace **your_end_point** endpoint with your own.

-    // token handling in session
-    var token = require('./token');

-    router.get('/your_end_point', function (req, res) {
-      var tokenSession = new token(req.session);
-      var tokenInternal = tokenSession.getTokenInternal();

-      // ToDo: implement your application here, e.g. call Autodesk endpoints

-    });

-When your application is live, consider changing the **secure** attribute on [/server/server.js](/routes/server.js) to **true**

 ## Packages used

 All Autodesk Forge NPM packages are included by default, see complete list of what's available at [NPM website](https://www.npmjs.com/browse/keyword/autodesk).
+OAuth, Model Derivative and OSS are used.
 Some other non-Autodesk packaged are used, including [express](https://www.npmjs.com/package/express) and its session/cookie middlewares ([express-session](https://www.npmjs.com/package/express-session) and [cookie-parser](https://www.npmjs.com/package/cookie-parser)) for user session handling.
-The front-end uses [bootstrap](https://www.npmjs.com/package/bootstrap) and [jquery](https://www.npmjs.com/package/jquery).
+The front-end uses [bootsrap](https://www.npmjs.com/package/bootstrap) and [jquery](https://www.npmjs.com/package/jquery).

 # Tips & tricks